Written by Jim Banko, U.S. Steinholding Founder

 Official Steinholding Rules

-Official U.S. Steinholding Association Rules
+U.S. Steinholding Association Official Competition Rules

-Version 1.4 - Updated April 2024
+Version 1.5 - Updated May 2026

 How to Compete and Win:

-1. The competitor who can hold their stein with proper form (as described in the rules below) for the longest without being disqualified by the judge will be considered the winner.
+1. The competitor who can hold their stein the longest with proper form, as described in the Competition Rules, without being eliminated by the judge(s), will be considered the winner.

 The Rules: